rpnx-net/rapidcsv/README.md

 Reading a File with Invalid Numbers (e.g. Empty Cells) as Numeric Data
 -----------------------------------------------------------------------
-By default rapidcsv throws an exception if one tries to access non-numeric data as a numeric data type, as it basically propagates the underlying conversion routines' exceptions to the calling application.
+By default rntcsv throws an exception if one tries to access non-numeric data as a numeric data type, as it basically propagates the underlying conversion routines' exceptions to the calling application.